Fire Officer 2 Series

 The course familiarizes students with the various types of Private Fire Protection and Detection Systems in common use, including sprinkler and standpipe systems, chemical extinguishing systems and detection systems and devices.
 The course also covers the call for, composition and construction, preventive maintenance and characteristic uses of each type of system.

-- RN9572 Florida State-Wide Emergency Response Plan (SERP) Delivery (in person).
-This is a 6-hour in-person course and contributes 6 CEUs towards Florida Fire Instructor I, II and III, Florida Firesafety Inspector I, and Florida Fire Code Administrator certification renewal.
+- RN9572 Florida State-Wide Emergency Response Plan (SERP) Delivery.
+This is a 6-hour course and contributes 6 CEUs towards Florida Fire Instructor I, II and III, Florida Firesafety Inspector I, and Florida Fire Code Administrator certification renewal.
 The course meets the requirements of NFPA 1041.

 Students will learn about the Florida emergency response system and how it works, including the various components and benefits.
 The course also covers the components and processes for mutual aid in Florida and how to run a post-incident analysis to ensure required information is collected and can be used to assist with future emergencies.